-- 43.4 Whilst the race is suspended: - a) Neither the race nor the timekeeping system will stop. - b) Cars may be worked on once they have stopped in the fast lane but any such work is restricted to that listed in i) to x) below and must not impede the resumption of the race. - i) Starting the engine and any directly associated preparation. - ii) The fitting or removal of permitted cooling and heating devices. - iii) Changes to the air ducts around the front and rear brakes. - iv) Changes to the radiator ducts. - v) Changes made for driver comfort. - vi) Changing damaged wheels and tyres or a change of climatic conditions necessitates the use of a different specification of tyre. - vii) Repair of genuine accident damage, including the replacement of assemblies containing such damaged parts. - viii) The aerodynamic set up of the front and rear wing may be adjusted using the existing parts.
-No parts may be added, removed or replaced. - ix) Connecting laptops to the car for the purpose of downloading data - x) Checking and adjusting tyre pressures - c) Only team members and officials will be permitted in the pit lane. - 43.5 Unless asked to do so by officials, cars may not be moved from the fast lane whilst the race is suspended.
+43.4 Whilst the race is suspended:

+- a) Neither the race nor the timekeeping system will stop. - b) Cars may be worked on once they have stopped in the fast lane but any such work is restricted to that listed in i) to x) below and must not impede the resumption of the race. - i) Starting the engine and any directly associated preparation. - ii) The fitting or removal of permitted cooling and heating devices. - iii) Changes to the air ducts around the front and rear brakes. - iv) Changes to the radiator ducts. - v) Changes made for driver comfort. - vi) Changing damaged wheels and tyres or a change of climatic conditions necessitates the use of a different specification of tyre. - vii) Repair of genuine accident damage, including the replacement of assemblies containing such damaged parts. - viii) The aerodynamic set up of the front and rear wing may be adjusted using the existing parts.
+No parts may be added, removed or replaced. - ix) Connecting laptops to the car for the purpose of downloading data - x) Checking and adjusting tyre pressures - c) Only operating-team members and officials will be permitted in the pit lane. - d) Refuelling is forbidden - e) If a car stalls at the re-start the crew concerned may not enter the fast lane until all cars able to do so have passed. - 43.5 Unless asked to do so by officials, cars may not be moved from the fast lane whilst the race is suspended.
 Any driver whose car is moved from the fast lane to any other part of the pit lane will be arranged at the back of the line of cars in the fast lane in the order they got there.
 Any such cars will be permitted to leave the pit lane when the race is resumed but must re-enter the pit lane when the safety car returns and may join the race once the last car has passed the pit exit after the re-start.